 “I actually had slippers.
-I thought that was OK to go (to school) with because, to me, that was even big for me.
+I thought that was okay to go [to school] with because, to me, that was even big for me.
 When I went to school I realized I was the only one with that.
 Everyone else had formal, closed shoes.”

 Being the odd man out didn’t bother Robert.
 He so valued the opportunity to go to school that having old, flimsy shoes didn’t matter.
 He was focused on working hard, getting an education, and getting his family out of poverty.